-If you’re getting ready for an extended trip around the world, why follow the advice of all those seasoned travelers who have done it already?
-Ignore those dolts blogging from the road for years and those know-nothings on the message boards at Lonely Planet and BootsnAll.
+If you’re planning for an extended trip around the world, why follow the advice of all those seasoned travelers who have done it already?
+Ignore those dolts blogging from the road for years on their blog and those know-nothings on the travel message boards and Facebook groups.
 Do it your way.
 I’m sure everything will turn out just fine.

 1) Hit 36 countries in 12 months